skrafft/grunt-escaped-seo/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

 ## Release History
+0.5.1   Removed jsdom stuff and open one phantom for on link. no-follow has been removed as well.
 0.5.0   Add the no-follow possibility
 0.4.1   Add index on files inside folders if needed 0.4.0   Add the protocol inside the sitemap loc